-Shaving – quick and easy and will not make the hair grow back quicker or thicker.
-However, you may find you have to shave everyday, it may cause irritation and there is unpleasant stubble growth between shaves.
+Shaving – quick and easy, and will not make the hair grow back quicker or thicker.
+However, you may find you have to shave everyday, which may cause irritation.
+There may also be unpleasant stubble growth between shaves.

 Bleaching – can make dark hair look better in the short term, but may irritate your skin and is not effective for everyone.

 Waxing, plucking or threading – can reduce regrowth if done regularly, but can be painful and may cause scarring or folliculitis (inflammation of a hair follicle).